Skip to content

 npm i typescript @types/node esbuild esbuild-register -D

-Create an entry file index.ts and write down the code below:
+Create a new entry file index.ts and write the following code:

 index.ts